Counteracting violence through data collection

 In order to create a better world, we need to be able to imagine a better, safer and more just society for everyone.

-Zoë Condliffe is a data activist, gender advocate, researcher and Founder & CEO of She’s A Crowd.
-Zoë started her first social enterprise in rural Cambodia and has since gained experience across the university, NGO and start-up sectors, becoming an outspoken leader in the social change sector.
+Dr. Zoë Condliffe is a data activist, gender advocate, researcher and Founder & CEO of She’s A Crowd.
+Zoë started her first social enterprise at the age of 20 and has since gained experience across the university, NGO and start-up sectors, becoming an outspoken leader in the social change sector.